Nicole Fossa Huergo

 Nicole Fossa Huergo (born 26 May 1995) is an Italian-born Argentine professional tennis player.
-She has career-high WTA rankings of world No. 250 in singles, reached on 15 September 2025, and No. 109 in doubles, achieved on 3 November 2025.
-She has won one WTA 125 doubles title along with one singles and 12 doubles titles on the ITF tour.
+She has career-high WTA rankings of 250 in singles, reached on 15 September 2025, and No. 89 in doubles, achieved on 8 June 2026.
+She has won three WTA 125 doubles titles along with one singles and 12 doubles titles on the ITF Women's World Tennis Tour.

+Career

-College career
+College

 Fossa Huergo played college tennis in the United States for the Arizona State University's Arizona State Sun Devils.

-Professional career
+Professional

 2024: Doubles success

-In August, Fossa Huergo won her first major ITF title at the W50 in Śląskie Open in Bytom in the doubles draw, partnering Zhibek Kulambayeva.
+In August, Fossa Huergo won her first major ITF title at the W50 Śląskie Open in Bytom in the doubles draw, partnering Zhibek Kulambayeva.

 Playing alongside Valeriya Strakhova, she reached her first WTA 125 doubles final at the MundoTenis Open in December, losing to Maja Chwalińska and Laura Pigossi.

-2025: WTA debut, first WTA 125 doubles title
+2025: WTA Tour debut, first WTA 125 doubles title

-Fossa Huergo began 2025 by winning her first professional singles title at the ITF W35 in Buenos Aires in January, she also lifted the doubles trophy at the same event.
+Fossa Huergo began 2025 by winning her first professional singles title at the W35 event in Buenos Aires in January, she also lifted the doubles trophy at the same event.

 In April she captured a W100 doubles title at the Open Villa de Madrid with Kulambayeva, defeating Marina Bassols Ribera and Andrea Lázaro García in the final.

-Fossa Huergo made her WTA Tour main-draw debut in May at the WTA 250 Rabat Open as a lucky loser, but was defeated by top seed Arantxa Rus in the first round in three sets.
+Fossa Huergo made her WTA Tour main-draw debut in May at the Rabat Grand Prix as a lucky loser, but was defeated by top seed Arantxa Rus in the first round in three sets.

-Again as a lucky loser, she entered the main-draw at the Hamburg Open in July, losing Leyre Romero Gormaz in the first round.
+Again as a lucky loser, she entered the main draw at the Hamburg Open in July, losing to Leyre Romero Gormaz in the first round.

-After making it through qualifying, Fossa Huergo made her first WTA 500 main-draw appearance at the Guadalajara Open Akron in September, losing to wildcard entrant Nikola Bartůňková in the first round.
+After making it through qualifying, Fossa Huergo made her first WTA 500 main-draw appearance at the Guadalajara Open in September, losing to wildcard entrant Nikola Bartůňková in the first round.

-In October, she teamed with Ekaterine Gorgodze to win her first WTA 125 doubles title at the at Internazionali di Calabria, defeating Federica Urgesi and Aurora Zantedeschi in the final which went to a deciding champions tiebreak.
+In October, she teamed with Ekaterine Gorgodze to win her first WTA 125 doubles title at the Internazionali di Calabria, defeating Federica Urgesi and Aurora Zantedeschi in the final which went to a champions tiebreak.